 If a customer is hurt on your property, the general liability insurance portion of your BOP can help pay for medical expenses or legal expenses in the event of a lawsuit.

-Not all property damage or customer injuries happen inside a store.
+Property damage or customer injuries don't have to happen on you or your client's property.
 If a business manufactures, distributes, or sells products, it can be sued over the harm those products cause to people or property.

 If someone sues a business owner or employee over an advertising injury such as libel, slander, or copyright infringement, the liability portion of a BOP can help pay for lawsuit expenses.

 Example: An employee at a house cleaning company posts a negative comment about a competing cleaning service on the company's Facebook page.
 The competitor sues for defamation.
 The advertising injury coverage including in the cleaning company's BOP helps pay for legal defense expenses and the resulting settlement.

 The commercial property insurance portion of a BOP can help pay for expenses to repair or replace your business property when it's damaged by fire, theft, and some weather-related events.

 Example: A thief breaks into a tax preparer's office and steals laptops and other electronic equipment.
 Commercial property insurance can help pay to replace the stolen items and repair the broken window.